hyundai-robotics/doc-hi6-operation/2-operation/2-automatic-operation/2-adjust-op-spd.md

 ﻿# 2.2.2 Operation Speed Adjustment

 In automatic operation, the \[Speed Adjustment\] button on the left side of the ${cont_model} teach pendant screen will display the robot's operation speed \(%\) while the program is being played back.
-The displayed operation speed is the ratio of the robot’s moving speed to the speed recorded in the step.
+The displayed operation speed is the ratio of the robot's moving speed to the speed recorded in the step.

 ![](../../_assets/tp630/sbar-spd-auto_eng.png)